Healthy Homes Assessment Eastbourne

 Eastbourne Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is a requirement for all Eastbourne and New Zealand rental homes where it is reasonably practicable to put in.
+• Underfloor and ceiling insulation is mandatory throughout Eastbourne and New Zealand rental houses where it’s reasonably practicable to put in.

-• Property managers and landlords are required to keep records that demonstrate conformance with the Healthy Homes Standard that apply or will be applied to an apartment rental.
+• Property managers and landlords have to keep records to demonstrate conformance with the Healthy Homes Standard that apply or will apply to an apartment rental.

-• Property managers and private landlords are required to make sure that their rental properties are in compliance to the Healthy Homes Standards within 90 days of any new, renewed , or altered Tenancy.
+• Property managers and private landlords should ensure that their rental properties are in compliance in accordance with Healthy Homes Standards within 90 days of any new, renewed , or altered tenancy.

-• All boarder homes (except Kainga Ora and registered Community Housing Provider boarding home tenancies) are required to comply with Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarder households (except Kainga Ora and registered Community Housing Provider for boarding household tenancies) must meet the Healthy Homes Standard regardless of the date the tenancy was started.

-• All households which are rented to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All households that are rented out to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Starting 1 July 2024